BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_12.md

 !battle(["Melanie",:LITTLEDEMON,0], "Chess Board")

-The news is good: Melia is your ally, so this is a 12v8.
-The team still hits very hard on the Chess Board, so you'll need to do your best to keep Melia's team alive and use doubles strategies to come out on top.
+The news is good: Melia is your ally, so this is a 12v12.
+The team still hits very hard on the Chess Board, so you'll need to do your best to keep Melia's team alive and use doubles strategies to come out on top, such as using spread moves with your Knight.

 **Relationship Point Choices**:
 - We have to go.
 (Neutral)